joemmalatesta/Joemmalatesta.com/src/pages/blog/improvement/just-get-good-at-something.md

 pubDate: "March 23, 2023"
 heroImage: "/blogs/improvement/just-get-good-at-something.jpg"
 ---
 The way baseball players are good quarterbacks, good musicians play multiple Instruments, and video game pros are high level in many games, the idea of general intelligence has been well established for a long time.
 While it’s obvious that mechanical ability and skill in closely related disciplines will transfer over, I want to argue that learning just about anything can benefit you in all future endeavors.
-I’m not in a position to speak about how the brain works, but even though Albert Einstein wasn’t some historian, if he told something about history I’d be inclined to believe him.
-What I’m trying to say is, people that think a lot are generally pretty good thinkers, and people that play sports a lot are pretty good sportsers.

 ## A process, a method